-Does your cat have a lump on his stomach?
-If you’ve found an unusual growth in your cat’s abdomen, you’re most likely worried and your first thought might be cancer.
-In this article we’re going to look at stomach cancer in cats, and learn more about causes, symptoms, and treatments available.
+Should you find an unusual growth in your cat’s abdomen, you’re most likely worried.
+In this article, we’re going to look at stomach cancer in cats and learn more about the causes, risk factors, symptoms, and treatment options available.

 First of all, it’s reassuring to know that stomach cancer is rare in cats, and it only makes up less than 1% of diagnosed cases.
 Any tumor is classified as either malignant (cancerous and can spread) or benign (not cancerous and does not spread).
 Unfortunately, while stomach cancer is rare, the majority of stomach tumors in cats are malignant and often spread to other areas of the body.

-There are different types of malignant tumors that can be found on or around the stomach.
+Different types of malignant tumors, such as in the case of mammary tumors, can be found on or around the stomach.
 In cats, the most common abdominal cancers are lymphomas, leiomyosarcomas, and adenocarcinomas.

 What Causes Stomach Cancer in Cats?